6 Best USB-C Docking Stations With Power Delivery

 • SD Card Reader: No

-Lastly, we have the Kensington SD4820P USB-C Docking Station designed for compact laptops and notebooks.
+The Kensington SD4820P USB-C Docking Station is designed for compact laptops and notebooks.
 It supplies 60W of power to the host laptop and can connect up to two external displays natively.
-You can use the DisplayPort++ (dual mode) connectors or the HDMI connector to hook your external displays.
-Other than the upstream USB-C port, another USB-C port has a power rating of 5V/3A.

 Like the Cable Matters laptop dock, this one also has a dynamic switch that lets you switch between 2-lane and 4-lane settings.
 When you switch to the 2-lane setting, the speeds of the connected peripherals will go up.
 However, the display of the monitors will switch to 1920 x 1080p.